Growing under glass: fit your garden & budget

 Wooden frames require treatment to prevent rot.

-Danger of cheaper horticultural glass shattering.
+A danger of cheaper horticultural glass shattering.

 PROS: Prices get more reasonable as size increases.
 No glass to break.